RarityBrown/blog/blog/AI/personal_LLM_benchmark.md

 > Q: A replica of wavedrom in D3.js (real-time rendering + syntax highlighting for code)

+> Q:
-> Q: create a replica of cadence virtuoso viva using D3.
+Build a replica of cadence virtuoso viva using D3.js
 1. Multiple stripes (share the same x axis, share or not share the same y axis, configurable), multiple subwins (called configurable grid view in software engineering?) should be supported.
+2. shift+scroll, ctrl+scroll to zoom in and out on the x and y axis; <kbd>f<kbd> to fit
+3. <kbd>v<kbd> and <kbd>h<kbd> should be supported. <kbd>v<kbd> creates a vertical marker which is a vertical line spanning all stripes on the same subwin that intersects the waveform on the same subwin, allowing to read the x-axis value at a specific point; <kbd>h<kbd> key creates a horizontal marker which is a horizontal line that intersects the waveform on one stripe, enabling to identify the points at which the signal reaches a specific y-axis value.
-2. shift+scroll, ctrl+scroll, <kbd>v<kbd> and <kbd>h<kbd> should be supported.
-3. right-click to set each axis (log, linear, etc.), and to set line styles should be supported.
-4. performance optimization for millions of data points
+4. right-click to set each axis (log, linear, etc.), and to set line styles (thickness, etc.) should be supported.
+5. performance optimization for millions of data points

 > Q: An Interactive Newton's cradle with adjustable number of balls and wire length.
 The UI should be extremely simple, but the physics must be extremely realistic, considering non-ideal factors such as resistance, etc.